gbv/coli-conc.gbv.de/en/coli-ana.md

 PICA...).
 The results could be of a great value not only for subject indexers and for concept mapping, but also for the research community.

-A tool to analyze any given synthesized DDC number is made available for testing:
+A tool to analyze any given synthesized DDC number is made available for trial purposes:

 {% button "https://coli-conc.gbv.de/coli-ana/app/", "Start coli-ana release version" %}